Tuesday, October 30, 2012

 When I finally made the leap over the walls and into the home office, I thought I landed in the Promised Land.
 No more name tags.
 No more working late nights and weekends.
 No more supervising a bunch of unreliable kids.

-I’ve written before about the benefits of working in the office as it related to meeting famous people office before, in my Brushes with the Greats and Near Greats series.
-Suffice to say that the Big Wheels in the office had the juice to draw in the higher caliber artists to meet.
+I’ve written before about the benefits of working in the office as it relates to meeting famous people office before, in my Brushes with the Greats and Near Greats series.
+Suffice it to say that the Big Wheels in the office had the juice to draw in the higher caliber artists to meet.
 I hoped to at least become a Training Wheel.

 Early on, I loved working there.
 My boss, Dave, (who I wrote about in my “Code of Silence” post) was great to work for.
 But it was Vinnie with whom I worked the closest.
-Vinnie was our singles buyer and a genuine character; the one guy that was truly indispensable.
+Vinnie was our singles buyer and a genuine character; the one guy who was truly indispensable.

 First of all, he knew everybody in the music business.
 He used to own a nightclub in town, where a great many big acts played before they were “big.”
-Vinnie knew the bands, their managers, their families, the promoters, people at the labels… Whenever the brass needed an act to play our convention or any other company event, Vinnie was the guy to corral the talent.
+Vinnie knew the bands, their managers, their families, the promoters, people at the labels.
+Whenever the brass needed an act to play our convention or any other company event, Vinnie was the guy to corral the talent.

 Vinnie was also the one guy who would go toe-to-toe with anyone, from the label salesmen right on up to our CEO.
 He’d been around so long, I’m sure he knew where all the bodies were buried, so to speak.
 Sometimes when he felt he’d been slighted, he’d storm into the CEO’s office and threaten to quit.
 I don’t know what went on in there, but Vin always got his way.

 Vinnie took a lot of shit for being a short, loud guy from Brooklyn, but he had a huge heart and would do anything for anyone.
 I was fortunate to be tucked under Vinnie’s wing and I think it was a mutually beneficial arrangement.
-I learned a ton about the top-side of the music business, and I think I proved to be a good sounding board for him.
+I learned a ton about the top side of the music business, and I think I proved to be a good sounding board for him.
 Plus I could help clean up some of the memos he had to write.
 Formal writing and grammar were not exactly his strong suits.

 I remember one time when he read me something he put on his self-evaluation, which I immediately put into my “Quote Book.”
 He said, “ I've greatly improved my ability to communicate with others.
 What I need to improve is other people’s ability to understand me.”